HuntsmanCancerInstitute/AwsApps/README.md

 To use the app:
 1) Create a new S3 bucket dedicated solely to this purpose.
 Use it for nothing else.
-2) Enable S3 Object Versioning on the bucket to assist in preventing accidental object overwriting.
+2) Enable S3 Object Locking and Versioning on the bucket to assist in preventing accidental object overwriting.
 Add lifecycle rules to AbortIncompleteMultipartUpload and move objects to Deep Glacier.
 3) It is a good policy when working on AWS S3 to limit your ability to accidentally delete buckets and objects.
-To do so, create and add yourself to an AWS Group called AllExceptS3Delete with a custom permission policy that denies s3:Delete*:
+To do so, create and assign yourself to an AWS Group called AllExceptS3Delete with a custom permission policy that denies s3:Delete*:
    {"Version": "2012-10-17", "Statement": [
       {"Effect": "Allow", "Action": "*", "Resource": "*"},